You might be using melatonin all wrong. Here’s what you should know.

 But another worry is that over-the-counter supplements aren’t regulated by the U.S. Food and Drug Administration, which can make it difficult to know for sure how much melatonin is in a product and its purity.

 A 2017 study in the Journal of Clinical Sleep Medicine found that the amount of melatonin in supplements often varies widely from what is listed on the label.
-Of the 31 supplements studied, actual melatonin content ranged from 83 percent less to 478 percent more than the label stated, researchers wrote.
+Of the more than two dozen supplements studied, actual melatonin content ranged from 83 percent less to 478 percent more than the label stated, researchers wrote.
 The study also reported that amounts within different lots of a particular product varied greatly.

 If you are taking melatonin, experts generally recommend using products from established brands with good track records and positive reviews.
 Some product labels have the “USP Verified” mark, which indicates that the formulation meets U.S. Pharmacopeia requirements.
 Experts also urged people taking other medications to exercise caution.
 “There’s always the concern about interactions with other medications that you have to worry about,” Won said.